pshihn/shihn.ca/posts/2020/roughjs-algorithms.md

   <img alt="Rough lines" loading="lazy" width="600" height="146" src="/stuff/posts/roughjs/line.png">
 </figure>

 When drawing by hand, people sometimes go quickly back and forth on the line.
-This couls be either to highlight the line, or just as an adjustment to the straightness of the line.
+This could be either to highlight the line, or just as an adjustment to the straightness of the line.
 It looks something like this:

 <figure>
   <img alt="Rough lines" loading="lazy" width="600" height="501" src="/stuff/posts/roughjs/hand-line.jpg">